 More detail is provided below regarding the many forms that sponsorship may take.
+This list is not exhaustive and offers of other sponsorship will need to be considered on a case-by-case basis.

-9.12 Sponsorship for Attendance at Courses / Conferences
+9.11 Sponsorship for Attendance at Courses / Conferences

-Members of staff may accept sponsorship for attendance at relevant conferences and courses, but only where the member of staff seeks permission in advance from their executive/unit director.
-The sponsorship should only be extended to the number of members of staff who would have normally attended if funded by the health board.
-The member of staff and the executive/unit director must be satisfied that acceptance will not compromise purchasing or any future decisions making in any way.
+Employees may accept sponsorship for attendance at relevant conferences and courses, but only where they seeks permission in advance from their executive/unit director.
+The sponsorship should only be extended to the number of employees who would have normally attended if funded by the health board.
+The employee and the executive/unit director must be satisfied that acceptance will not compromise purchasing or any future decisions making in any way.

-9.13 Post Graduate Education
+9.12 Post Graduate Education

-Any sponsorship/hospitality related to postgraduate education will be co-ordinated and managed by the relevant post-graduate centre manager.
+Any sponsorship/hospitality related to postgraduate education will be coordinated and managed by the relevant post-graduate centre manager.

-9.14 Sponsorship - "Linked Deals"
+9.13 Sponsorship - "Linked Deals"

 Pharmaceutical companies and other suppliers may offer to sponsor, wholly or partially, a post or equipment for the health board.
-The health board will not enter into such arrangements, unless it has been made abundantly clear to the company concerned that the sponsorship will have no effect on purchasing decisions.
+The health board will not enter into such arrangements, unless it has been made abundantly clear to the company concerned that the sponsorship will have no effect on purchasing decisions within the health board.